daler-rahimov/cs1555-final-project/README.md

 	 - initiateAddingGroup(String userID)

 ## Phase 3 Instruction:
-The automated test class in MainTest.java all the inputs are hardcoded into the source code.
+The automated test class is in MainTest.java all the inputs are hardcoded into the source code.
 All test output will be writen to stdout.
 To Run
    - javac MainTest.java
    - java MainTest